yigitcanyontem/Note-Taking-App/README.md

 # NotePad

-This is a notepad app with JDBC (PostgreSQL) integration.
+This is a notepad app with JDBC (SQLite) integration.
 Made with Java Swing.

 ## ScreenShots